AdaCore/spark2014/docs/ug/spark_2014.rst

 remaining cases, thus not restricting uses of variables of the type more than necessary.

-Note that predicates are inherited by subtypes and derived types.
+Predicates are inherited by subtypes and derived types.
 If a subtype or a derived type inherits a predicate and defines its own predicate, both predicates are checked on values of the new type.
+Predicates are restricted in
+|SPARK| so that they cannot depend on variable input.
+In particular, a
+predicate cannot mention a global variable in |SPARK|, although it can mention a global constant.

 |GNATprove| checks that all values assigned to a type with a predicate are
 allowed by its predicate. |GNATprove| generates a predicate check even in cases where there is no corresponding run-time check, for example when assigning to a component of a record with a predicate. |GNATprove| also uses the predicate information for proving properties about the program.

+..  examples in this section are expanded in the example code predicates.ads
+    under gnatprove_by_example, and should be kept in synch with this code.

 Static Predicates
 ^^^^^^^^^^^^^^^^^